zizuke/simple_youtube_focus_thing/README.md

 You also have the option to autoplay and more.
 Just check out this link: https://www.w3schools.com/html/html_youtube.asp

-Just make sure to keep <iframe height="100%" width="100%" class="myIframe"
+Just make sure to only modify the URL.